Suikerwet: The first 25 years of the cultivation system

 The sugar industry on Java had developed in the 17th century.
 It produced sugar for markets in China, India, and the Persian Gulf.
 Its raw sugar was only rarely sent to Europe, where it could not compete with sugar from the Americas.
 By the end of the 1820s annual production on Java was estimated to be about 7,000 t.

-After the Java War (1825-1830), the colonial government implemented the cultivation system in the parts of Java were it had direct sovereignty, which by then was most of the island.
+After the Java War (1825–1830), the colonial government implemented the cultivation system in the parts of Java where it had direct sovereignty, which by then was most of the island.
 The idea behind the system was that instead of paying land taxes, the Java peasants / serfs would be forced to grow cash crops.
 The principal products of the system were: sugar, tobacco and tea.

 The main characteristics of the cultivation system were that the government organized the production of sugar cane, which it sold to sugar manufacturers.
 In turn the sugar manufacturers were obliged to sell most of their raw sugar back to the government at fixed prices.
 The dealings between the government and the manufacturer were regulated by the sugar contracts.

 Apart from the cultivation system, sugar manufacturers could process sugar cane on the particuliere landerijen, private manorial property of mostly Chinese and Dutch lords; or on uncultivated lands hired from the government.
 Another option was to hire villages in the autonomous states of Yogyakarta or Surakarta, which gave the manufacturer, the use of the fields and labor of the villagers.

 In 25 years, the sugar culture on Java developed from a rather backward business to an industry that competed on the world market.
 Production in piculs (60.5 kg) per bahu (0.71 hectare) rose almost threefold, and cane mills driven by buffalo were replaced by steam driven sugarcane mills.
 By 1855 the yearly production of raw sugar under the cultivation system was about 1,500,000 piculs or 90,750 t.

 The profits of the cultivation system were huge.
 Most of these ended up in the Dutch state treasury.
 A smaller part was used to subsidize shipbuilding and industry in the Netherlands.
 The Netherlands Trading Society paid inflated prices to ship products to the Netherlands on board Dutch ships.
 The government itself levied lower taxes if raw sugar was exported to the Netherlands.
 The former helped the Dutch shipbuilding industry to recover.
 The latter aided the recovery of the once famous Dutch sugar refining industry, which had previously relied on raw sugar from the Caribbean.